-Regardless of course withdrawals, repetitions, or credit hours transferred from another institution, students must achieve "Competent" scorings on all components of an assessment to meet SAP.
+Regardless of course withdrawals, repetitions, or credit hours transferred from another institution, students must achieve a grade of "C" or better on all components of an assessment to meet SAP.

 Financial Aid Warning

 Students not meeting SAP after the first payment period in the program will be placed on financial aid warning status.
 Students placed on this status are eligible to receive financial aid for only one payment period.